wpjscc/reactphp-http-middleware-response-cache/README.md

                 'Content-Type',
             ]
         ),
-        new ArrayCache() // Optional, will default to ArrayCache but any CacheInterface cache will work.
+        new ArrayCache(), // Optional, will default to ArrayCache but any CacheInterface cache will work. null,
+        [
+            'stream_support' => true,
+        ]
     ),
     /** Other middleware */
 ]);